Wednesday, October 8, 2025

 The New River Gorge Bridge arches across the New River Gorge near Fayetteville, West Virginia.
 (Photo courtesy Jesse Thornton)

-The direction of the sighting would appear to be over, or possibly beyond, the wilderness west of Garden Grounds Mountain that is now home to the , the national home of scouting jamborees, which should increase interest in the incident among scouts.
+The direction of the sighting would appear to be over, or possibly beyond, the wilderness west of Garden Grounds Mountain, which is now home to the , the national home of scouting jamborees.
+This should increase interest in the incident among scouts.

-Becky Sullivan, executive director of the , says she'll be happy to speak with anyone about the encounter about which she had only heard recently.
+Becky Sullivan, executive director of the , says she'll be happy to speak with anyone about the encounter, which she had only recently heard about.

 "Mount Hope is a very interesting historical community, no less because the reserve is located there, but it's also at the gateway to the middle section of the New River Gorge National Park," Sullivan said.